Batch Guide

 Step 3: Create and Purchase Shipping Labels for a Batch

-Initiating the Purchase
+Initiate the Purchase

 Issue a buy request for the intended batch.
 This action triggers an asynchronous operation to generate necessary labels.